Updated August, 2017

 |Komaki Syokudo is in the Chabara Centre.|

-Buona Tsuba Tsuba is in between Ueno and Shinjuku, and is well worth the visit from either of these (or from Tokyo Station).
-Somewhat expensive, it uses millet and other healthy grains to create delicious vegan Italian food.
-The same owners also run Tsuba Tsuba Cafe nearby, which I haven't made it to for years.
+Tubu Tubu is in between Ueno and Shinjuku, and is well worth the visit from either of these (or from Tokyo Station).
+Somewhat expensive with small portions, it uses millet and other healthy grains to create delicious vegan Italian food.
+While it recently merged with the cafe Future Food, the restaurant has been operating at this location and with the philosophy for several years, making it one of the oldest vegetarian (now vegan) restaurants in Tokyo.

 If you're in the mood for spending up, or watching others spend up, head to Ginza, and while there, try a delicious meal from Ain Soph.
 From 2PM - 5PM on Saturday, and midday to 5PM (6PM April to September) on Sunday the main streets are closed to cars and become pedestrian zones.